nilsso/nilsso.github.io-src/pages/math/adv-calc-2/index.md

 <!-- Ch 1.1 ................................................................ -->
 ## Partitions

+Consider an interval over the x-axis $[a,b]$.
+Different partitions of that interval are different ways to divide it into smaller sub-intervals.

-{% include tooltip.html text="Definition 1.1.1" content="
+{% include theorem.html text="Definition 1.1.1" content="
   A **partition** $P$ of the interval $[a,b]$ is the set of points
   $\seq{x_k}_{k=0}^n$ (not necessarily equidistant) such that